 05 May 10 Elite Personal Branding Tips for Athletes

-Professional athletes have always been iconic figures for the American pop culture.
+Professional athletes have always been iconic figures for American pop culture.
 And even if their athletic careers end, the persona they have built around for themselves live long enough for the next generations to consume.
-One thing that all athletes can use are personal branding tips.
+One thing that all athletes can use is personal branding tips.

 For years, this phenomenon occurred but it was only until recently that a term was coined for it — personal branding.
 And as the sports industry grew over the years, so did their cultural relevance.
 Nowadays, endorsements and sponsorships are not enough for athletic careers to thrive.